unumux/ux-cli/README.md

 ### SASS

-Creating a new scss file inside of the css folder will automatically include it inside of the app.scss file.
+Creating a new scss file inside of the css folder will automatically include it inside of the site.scss file.
 These files need to be prefixed with an "_" to be included.
 You can also prefix a file with a double underscore "__" to put them at the top of the app.scss file, before the bower files are included.
 This is useful for things such as variables and mixins.

 ### Autoprefixer

 All vendor prefixes are handled for you.
 Just type the unprefixed version of a property, and the output file will include the required prefixes.

-### CoffeeScript

-.coffee files created inside the js folder will be converted to JS and have a script tag injected into the index.html file.

-### Javascript

-.js files created inside the js folder will have script tags injected into the index.html file.

 ### Bower